 Credits are recognized for results from social contribution activities (volunteer activities) designated by Meikai University.
-Information on the application procedures for credit recognition and other relevant issues is available at the Student Support Services Section.
+Information on the volunteer hosting organizations, the participation procedures, the application procedures for credit recognition and other relevant issues is available at the Student Support Services Section.